-Importance Understanding visual impairment (VI) under different definitions and potential risk factors in high myopic is important for future myopia control.
-Background Limited studies exists investigating the VI among high myopic and with varying VI definitions.
-Design Registry cohort Study.
-Participants 884 participants from ZOC-BHVI Study.
-Methods Subjects aged 7‐70 years with high myopia were enrolled.
-Uncorrected and best-corrected visual acuity (UCVA & BCVA), cycloplegic refraction, axial length (AL), corneal curvatures, anterior chamber depth and lens thickness were measured.
-Axial length/Corneal radius of curvature ratio (AL/CR ratio) was calculated.
-Fundus lesions were graded into 5 categories.
-VI and blindness were defined based on the better-seeing eye according to the World Health Organization (WHO) criteria and United States (US) criteria.
+Importance: Understanding visual impairment (VI) under different definitions and potential risk factors in high myopic is important for future myopia control.
+Background: Limited studies exists investigating the VI among high myopic and with varying VI definitions.
+Design: Registry cohort study.
+Participants: Eight hundred and eighty-four participants were from ZOC-BHVI study.
+Methods: Subjects aged 7 to 70 years with high myopia were enrolled.
+Uncorrected visual acuity and best-corrected visual acuity (UCVA and BCVA), cycloplegic refraction, axial length (AL), corneal curvatures, anterior chamber depth and lens thickness were measured.
+Axial length/corneal radius of curvature ratio (AL/CR ratio) was calculated.
+Fundus lesions were graded into five categories.
+VI and blindness were defined based on the better-seeing eye according to the World Health Organization (WHO) criteria and US criteria.
 Multiple logistic regression analysis was used to assess risk factors for VI.
-Main outcome measures Rates of VI and blindness.
-Results A total of 884 participants were included, with mean (SD) age 18.5 (12.4) years and 46.4% male.
+Main Outcome Measures: Rates of VI and blindness.
+Results: A total of 884 participants were included, with mean (SD) age 18.5 (12.4) years and 46.4% male.
 Rate of UCVI/blindness were 72.6%/27.3% and 17.9%/82.1% based on WHO and US criteria.
-With respect to BCVA, 4.1%/5.9% of participants had BCVI using two definitions, while the rate for blindness was 0.2% and 0.6%.
-After adjusting confounders, multiple logistic regression showed that more severe fundus lesions, greater AL/CR ratio were at a higher risk of being VI, both in two definitions (P < 0.005).
-Conclusions and Relevance The rate of VI and blindness in highly myopic patients varies significantly using different definition.
+With respect to BCVA, 4.1%/5.9% of participants had BCVI using two definitions, whereas the rate for blindness was 0.2% and 0.6%.
+After adjusting confounders, multiple logistic regression showed that more severe fundus lesions, greater AL/CR ratio were at a higher risk of being VI, both in two definitions (P <.005).
+Conclusions and Relevance: The rate of VI and blindness in highly myopic patients varies significantly using different definition.
 Severe fundus lesions and greater AL/CR ratios were associated with a higher risk of VI.